I tell you something, being styled by celeb stylist and designer Charlie Brear is an absolute dream! No one knows how to transform an outfit with […]

 Me oh my.
 I love this time of year.
-My social media timelines are going insane with New Year and Christmas proposals!
+My social media timelines are going insane with New Year and Christmas proposals it is a joy to see!

 If you’re one of the lucky ones…Congratulations!!!!!

-I’ve had a few readers contact me about how overwhelming they found wedding planning when they first got engaged and not knowing where on earth to start!
+I’ve had a few readers contact me about how overwhelming they found wedding planning when they first got engaged, not knowing where on earth to start and not knowing how much to spend.
+(A wedding costs as much as we choose to invest in them).
 It’s true – it is a minefield out there in the wedding world.
 But if you take your time it doesn’t have to be.

-I have put together a very short guide of some useful ways to get your wedding planning journey started.
+I have put together a guide of some useful ways to get your wedding planning journey started – minus the overwhelm.

-It’s very easy to get carried away in the wedding euphoria and automatically think of how many bridesmaids, shoes and Pinterest worthy florals you want….as wonderful as they all are – you can’t kick-start your planning until you do a little bit of donkey work first.
-Eeyoreeeee! :o) And it involves budgets and spreadsheets.
+It’s very easy to get carried away in the wedding euphoria and automatically think of how many people, what designer shoes and magazine worthy florals you want….as wonderful as they all are – you can’t kick-start your planning until you do a little bit of donkey work first.
+And it involves budgets and spreadsheets.
+(DULL)

 Everything will be dictated by your budget.
 EVERYTHING.
 So take your time.